You are currently browsing the archives for the metering category.

 How will we make up this energy gap in the coming years given the constraints the energy market faces?

 While it is not the only solution, energy management and efficiency can play a role in reducing energy consumption, thereby helping to close the supply and demand gap.
 While solar, wind and other alternative sources of energy generation get much attention, energy efficiency should also be considered as a source of energy.
-The Edison Electric Institute calls energy efficiency the “fifth fuel.”
+The Edison Electric Institute calls energy efficiency the fifth fuel.
 It represents an alternative to coal, natural gas, hydropower and nuclear fuel.
 Supporting this fact, the U.S. Department of Energy’s Pacific Northwest National Laboratory recently released the results of a yearlong study showing that households with digital tools controlling temperature and price preferences saved on average 10 percent on utility bills.
 The study also showed that if households have digital tools to control temperature and price preferences, peak loads on utility grids can be cut by up to 15 percent, translating into $70 billion dollars saved over a 20-year period on new power plants and infrastructure expenditures.

 To achieve this level of savings, energy efficiency and management must become much more ubiquitous.
 The technology to support ubiquitous energy efficiency and management needs to be affordable, easy to install and use, secure and able to scale into systems with millions of devices.